What Is A Hostel? [Traveler’s Guide, FAQ]

 Hostel culture is often found in tropical destinations

 These days, hostels cater to all tastes and budgets.
 You can find cheap, luxury, urban or rural.
-Some hostels emphasize social/communal environment (example), while some provide seclusion in a natural setting, for their guests to relax, practice yoga or surf (example).
+Some emphasize social/communal environment (example), while some provide seclusion in a natural setting, for guests to relax, practice yoga or surf (example).

 Hostel owners will tell you that being a hostel owner isn’t the business to get into if your goal is to become passively rich.
 Passion is required to cultivate a hostel with a great vibe.
 Because of this, owners and staff are often open-minded, interesting people.
 Creativity and listening to guests separate great hostels from the rest.